chunhsienho/CarND-MPC-Project/README.md

 In theory, we would like to have a very large T. Also, we would want the dt to be as small as possible.
 However, we only feet the track by 6 points with 3 degree polynomial.
 Besides, the enviroment change a lot in 1~2 seconds so that we should choose a T which make sense to our car.
 What is more, the dt would be correspond with the calculation time.The N would increase if we would likt to have a small dt.This would enhance the computation time.
 I start with the dt=0.01 and N =15.
 This mean my predict horizon is 0.15.
 By the method of try and error, I finally choose dt =0.08 and N =15 for this project.

-## Model of the vehicle

-Actuators delta(steering angle) and a(throttle) are modeled as the angular acceleration and acceleration.
-However, the real angular acceleration should be double d_psi = v / Lf * delta * dt

-Errors CTE(cross track error) and E-Psi(psi error) are the difference value the the reference trajectory(which is a fitted polynomial of degree 3)

-The state for the model is [X Y PSI V].
-V is the speed of car, PSI is the angle of the car to the angle of x-axis, X,Y are the 2D coordinate of car.